zelihami/Streamlit-Baykar-Project/README.md

 This project was developed for **Baykar** as part of the **Artificial Intelligence Specialization Program Graduation Project**.
 It demonstrates how Streamlit can be used to build an interactive and intuitive AI-powered dashboard for evaluating and visualizing machine learning model performance.

 ## Project Description

-The main goal of this project is to provide a **user-friendly web interface** for training, evaluating, and visualizing the performance of machine learning models.
-The interface was built using [Streamlit](https://streamlit.io/), allowing users to interactively select model configurations, view metrics, and explore results in real time.
+The goal of this project is to enable users to configure, train, and visualize the performance of various AI models through a simple and intuitive interface.
+The dashboard includes options for customizing model layers, selecting activation functions, choosing optimizers, and reviewing performance metrics.

-Key features:

-- Train and evaluate ML models through a visual interface
-- Dynamic selection of layer sizes, activation functions, and optimizers
-- Visualize training accuracy, loss, and model architecture
+The user interface consists of **two main sections**:

+1. **Machine Learning Section (ml_methods.py)**
+   - Offers an overview of the dataset and allows preprocessing operations.
+   - Applies classical machine learning algorithms (e.g., Random Forest, SVM, Logistic Regression).
+   - Provides interactive hyperparameter configuration for each model in real time.
+   - Aimed at understanding the impact of preprocessing and model selection on performance.

+2. **Deep Learning Section (dl_methods.py)**
+   - Uses the same dataset but applies deep learning approaches.
+   - Users can dynamically build their own neural networks by adjusting:
+     - Number of layers
+     - Neurons per layer
+     - Activation functions
-- Streamlined UI for experimentation and hyperparameter tuning
+     - Optimizer and learning rate
-- Built-in performance metrics such as accuracy and classification reports
+   - This allows learners to experiment and observe how neural network architecture influences performance.

 ## Technologies Used